kschaab/dotfiles/README.md

 Initialization is possible by running the [bootstrap.zsh](bootstrap.zsh) script in the root of the repository.
 This can be done simply by having `git` and `zsh` on the system and running the command below.
 The scripts require no other utilities, for example on Mac the bootstrap script will set up sudoless homebrew, install nerd fonts, etc.
-On Linux this runs the overall package manager to manage packages and will require sudo.
+On Linux this runs the overall package manager to manage packages and **will require sudo**.

 ```
 curl https://raw.githubusercontent.com/kschaab/dotfiles/master/bootstrap.zsh | zsh